OfficeDev/Microsoft-Teams-Samples/samples/QR-app-installation/nodejs/Readme.md

     > IMPORTANT: The manifest file in this app adds "token.botframework.com" to the list of `validDomains`.
 This must be included in any bot that uses the Bot Framework OAuth flow.

-## Interacting with the bot in GroupChat

-Select a groupchat and add the bot to chat.

-Send `getchat` message to the bot, you will recieve a consent card by the bot in your personal scope.